The Travel Guide to Vanua Levu on a Budget© FijiPocketGuide.com

 Snorkelling

 If you know anything about Fiji, then this one will be no surprise to you, but it’s a fun and cheap thing to do nonetheless!
-Vanua Levu is blessed with a wealth of amazing snorkelling spots, either off the beaches or a short boat trip away.
-While many resorts offer snorkelling as a complimentary activity by providing masks and snorkels, if you have your own gear and are looking for your own snorkelling adventure then head to Split Rock.
-Split Rock offers some of the best snorkelling in Savusavu Bay featuring colour reef fish such as clownfish, sergeant fish, damsels, clams, grouper, parrotfish and more.
-Find Split Rock off the beach in front of the Jean-Michel Cousteau Resort, opposite road market post No.63.
+Vanua Levu is blessed with a wealth of amazing snorkelling spots, from marine reserves to vast coral reefs.
+While many resorts offer snorkelling as a complimentary activity by providing masks and snorkels, if you have your own gear and are looking for your own snorkelling adventure then we recommend Split Rock.
+Split Rock offers some of the best snorkelling in Savusavu Bay.
+Colourful reef fish such as clownfish, sergeant fish, damsels, clams, grouper and parrotfish can all be seen here.
+Find Split Rock on Lesiaceva Road, opposite road post No.63.
+A white buoy marks the spot.
+Approximately 6 km (4 mi) west of Savusavu town.

 Kayak or Stand-Up Paddle Board

-Glide across the crystal clear waters and up close to coral reefs by hiring a kayak or a stand-up paddleboard.
-Most of the mid-range and luxury resorts offer complimentary use of watersports equipment, while only a select few budget accommodation on Vanua Levu have kayaks and paddleboards available.
-Hire two kayaks for around FJ$10 a day at the Sigasiga Sands Resort or enjoy complimentary use of kayaks and paddleboards at the Dolphin Bay Divers Retreat to explore Dolphin Bay.
+Glide peacefully across crystal clear waters and up close to coral reefs by hiring a kayak or a stand-up paddleboard.
+Pretty much all of the mid-range and luxury resorts on Vanua Levu offer complimentary use of watersports equipment, while only a select few budget accommodations have kayaks and paddleboards available.
+Hire two kayaks for around FJ$10 a day at the Sigasiga Sands Boutique Bungalows or enjoy complimentary use of kayaks at Daku Fiji Resort to explore Savusavu Bay.

 Free and Cheap Land Activities on Vanua Levu